mbzuai-nlp/COLING-2025-Workshop-on-MGT-Detection-Task1/README.md

 ## Important Dates

-- Regular Submission Deadline: November 15, 2024 (dual-submission allowed)
+- 15th August, 2024: Training/dev set release
-- Re-submission (with a rebuttal) Deadline: December 2, 2024
+- 20th October, 2024: Test set release and evaluation phase starts
-- Acceptance Notification: December 15, 2024
+- 25th October, 2024: Evaluation phase closes
-- Camera-Ready Deadline: December 22, 2025
+- 28th October, 2024: Leaderboard to be public
-- Workshop Day: January 19-20, 2025
+- 15th November, 2024: System description paper submission

-### Prediction File Format and Format Checkers
+## Prediction File Format and Format Checkers

 A prediction file must be one single JSONL file for all texts.
 The entry for each text must include the fields "id" and "label".